bloatless/endocore/README.md

 ### Query Builder

 As mentioned earlier Database-Domains provide a powerful Query Builder.
-This section explains the complete usage API of the ShinyCore Query Builder.
+This section explains the complete usage API of the Endocore Query Builder.

 #### Connections